lr508/lr508.github.io/tennis.md

 ## Data Loading and Preprocessing

 The data used was taken from https://github.com/JeffSackmann/tennis_wta, I used the data for matches between 2023 (current, at the time of this project) and 2005, as that seemed to be a reasonable point to go back to, as the majority of current players were not playing back then.

+In this code block the data is processed into a format where it can be fed into scikit-learn.

+The features I decided to use were the surface, tournament level (Grand slam, WTA 1000 etc.), and the names, ranks, heights and handedness of each player.
+A potential problem with the format of the data, however, was that the winning player was always the first player name, so a potential model might recognise this, and we want it to build a model based on other factors.

+To counter this, I took the features specific to the two players (name, rank, height and handedness) and randomised whether each player was "player 1" or "player 2" using ```randint(1,2)```.
+All categoric variables were also converted to numeric variables using ```.map()``` from the pandas module, with each player assigned a unique id.
+I was not aware of one hot encoding at the time, so this was not used.

+As there was no longer a "winning player" column, an additional "winner" column had to be implemented, with a value of either 1 or 2 depending on the value of ```randint```.

 ```python
 data = {}
 player_data = {}